oslabs-beta/QueryFlow/README.md

 //Port

 DO NOT DELETE
-moved"@tsconfig/svelte": "^4.0.1",
-"@sveltejs/vite-plugin-svelte": "^2.4.2", vite to dependencies, autoprefixer and tailwind
+moved @tsconfig/svelte": "^4.0.1", "@sveltejs/vite-plugin-svelte": "^2.4.2", vite to dependencies, daisyUi, autoprefixer and tailwind

 POLISHING TO-DO LIST: